audioxide/data/data/posts/20191227-articles-top-10-singles-of-2019.md

   - slowthai
   - tyler the creator
   - weyes blood
-featuredimage: 2019/12/Angel-Olsen.jpg
+featuredimage: article-images/favourite-singles-2010s.jpg
 title: Our 10 favourite singles of 2019
 author: admin
 blurb: From haunted hip hop rides to lunar cruise muzak, this will likely be the most un-single-like list of year-end singles we ever do.

 ---

-The role of singles has changed massively in recent years, but they still tend to lead the charge during an album’s full release.
+*The role of singles has changed massively in recent years, but they still tend to lead the charge during an album’s full release.
 In 2019 we got some pretty unconventional warfare.
-From haunted hip hop rides to lunar cruise muzak, this will likely be the most un-single-like list of year-end singles we ever do, but it’s been that kind of year, and if the music’s good it can sound however it damn well pleases.
+From haunted hip hop rides to lunar cruise muzak, this will likely be the most un-single-like list of year-end singles we ever do, but it’s been that kind of year, and if the music’s good it can sound however it damn well pleases.*

 ------

 ## 10\.
 “101fm” // Little Simz

-<center><iframe src="https://www.youtube.com/embed/QpfpGwklQ6k" width="100%" height="500" frameborder="0" allowfullscreen="allowfullscreen"><p>﻿</iframe></center>
+TBD
 ­
 **Marcus**